FailedSave/FateBot/README.md

 ## Blacklist and Custom Items

-The blacklist is a semicolon-delimited list of strings that will not be used in a material.
-For instance, to exclude all statues and dolls, enter "statue;doll" (no quotes).
+The blacklist is a list of strings that will not be used in a material.
+You can use either commas or semicolons to separate the items.
+For instance, to exclude all statues and dolls, enter "statue; doll" or "statue, doll" (no quotes).

 The custom choices list is added to the list of potential materials.
 It's likewise semicolon-delimited.
 To use only custom items, exclude all built-in materials (blacklist the string "a") and include whatever custom materials you want.

 # Changelog

+## 11/24/2018

+* One new pose
+* Blacklist can now be delimited by commas or semicolons and is forgiving about spaces

 ## 11/23/2018